-The anarchists had tried to claim the Paris Commune as their 'own", so to say, as a collaboration of their doctrine; and they completely misunderstood its lessons and Marx's analysis of these lessons.
-Anarchism has given nothing even approximating true answers to the concrete political questions: Must the old state machine be smashed?
+The anarchists had tried to claim the Paris Commune as their "own", so to say, as a collaboration of their doctrine; and they completely misunderstood its lessons and Marx's analysis of these answers to the concrete political questions: Must the old state machine be smashed?
 And what should be put in its place?